top of page

 We appreciate that if you haven't done it before, preparing for an office relocation can feel daunting.
 In this article, we’ll walk you through the office relocation process from start to finish.
 By the end, you’ll have a good understanding of everything that is normally involved in an office relocation project, and how it applies to your company.

 For the full breakdown of everything you need to know about your office relocation project, download the ultimate office relocation guide.
 As well as explanations and breakdowns, you’ll get a comprehensive checklist, indicative costs, and approximate timeframes for your office move.
-Download your copy here.

 Planning

 Many companies underestimate the level of planning and preparation required for a successful office relocation.
 As a result, they don’t allow enough time or budget.
-However, a comprehensive and agreed-upon project brief is a crucial part of every office relocation.
+However, a comprehensive project brief is a crucial part of every office relocation.

 It starts with your overall workspace strategy.
 A workspace strategy is a high-level document covering how your workspaces are aligned with your company's processes and goals.
-The next step is to define your project objectives.
-These distill your workspace strategy into key goals for your upcoming office move.
+While it may seem complicated and unecessary, this phase establishes a solid foundation for the rest of your project.

 Once your plan is complete, you should step back and conduct a feasibility study to see if your office relocation is a worthwhile investment.
 While this level of planning may seem unnecessary, it will save a lot of time, money, and effort later on during the project.
+At this stage, you should also start reaching out to designers or design and build companies.

 Space Selection